 Large scales, in our context, means scales at or beyond our species, our biosphere, our stellar system, and up to the largest scales of the observable universe.

-Our approach differentiate from cosmism, transhumanism, and longtermism, as it is non partisan regarding the future path to be taken, and the values to be followed.
+Our approach differentiates from cosmism, transhumanism, and longtermism, as it is non partisan regarding the future path to be taken, and the values to be followed.
 We concentrate on facts and logical paths, and do our best to avoid any "-ism-" in our approach.
-Our purpose is to explore the existence of the question itslef, methodically and scientifically, and to propose paths towards its responsible assessment at the global level.
+Our purpose is to explore the existence of the question itself, methodically and scientifically, and to propose paths towards its responsible assessment at the global level.

 GOALS